cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

   - Display owner stake in red if `(stake + reward)` is below pledge (single-owner only for now)
 - Display all lovelace values in floating point ADA with 6 decimals (lovelaces) using locales
 - Block Collector summary view
+- KES rotation notification/warning on startup and in pool list/show views
 - Changelog

 ### Changed